christophhart/hise_documentation/Tutorial1.md

 ### Resources

-The left area contains all windows loosely related to "resources".
+The left area contains all panels loosely related to "resources".
 It can be thought of "stuff that can be put into HISE".
 You can toggle each panel by clicking on its icon:

 | Icon | Description |
 | ---- | ---- |